 He is loyal to Crucible, who hooked him up with 154CM at a time when he was using ATS-34.
 (154CM is simply American made ATS-34; ATS-34 is made by Hitachi in Japan).

 The steel is 8cr14mov, which is a Chinese stainless.
 The blades have a normal double grind, not a chisel grind like an authentic Emerson.
 The G10 on mine is a somewhat slick G10.
-I hear both angles on the G10.
+There are two points of view on G10 texture.
 Some wish it had more tooth (like me) and others are glad that it won't be tearing up their pants.

 I bought a CQC-6K and a CQC-7K (Tanto).
-As near as I can tell, these knives are absolutely identical except for the blade shape.
+Note the "K" and the end of the name denoting a Kershaw version.
+As near as I can tell, these two knives are absolutely identical except for the blade shape.
 Both knives arrived quite sharp.
-Nicely sharpened.
-Better than most Bencmade knives I have received (which is not saying all that much).
+Better than most Benchmade knives I have received, which is more of a slam on Benchmade than a compliment towards these Kershaw knives.

-The CQC-6K as it arrived in my hands was actually dangerous with the liner lock barely locking.
-The knife will need to be disassembled and the liner lock "blade" carefully filed or ground a bit.
-But instead, I am going to send it back and get a refund.
+The first CQC-6K as it arrived in my hands was actually dangerous with the liner lock barely locking.
+The knife needed to be disassembled and the liner lock "blade" carefully filed or ground a bit.
+But instead, I sent it back and got a refund.
+This was ordered from BladeHQ, who told me that there was nothing wrong with the knife (so they get a black mark, along with Kershaw -- let them use the thing).

 Tom's Knife Info / firstname.lastname@example.org